Keluaa/Kokkos.jl/docs/src/config_options.md

 Your `LocalPreferences.jl` file will store the options needed by your current project in a `[Kokkos]` section.

+### kokkos_version

+The version of Kokkos to use.
+Must be a valid version tag in the official Kokkos repository (e.g.
+"4.0.00").

+Only used when [kokkos_path](@ref) is not set, and defaults to the packaged sources of kokkos.

+Each version is stored in the package's scratch space, and checked-out when loading the package.

+Can be set using `Kokkos.set_kokkos_version()`.
+The value for the current Julia session is stored in `Kokkos.LOCAL_KOKKOS_VERSION_STR`.

 ### kokkos_path

 The path to the Kokkos sources (not an installation!) to use.